analytixncs/analytix-docs/docs/support/qlikview-license-management.md

   > Every site must have at least one Standard User CAL

 - **Document User CAL (Client Access License)** – This is a named user license, giving one user the right to access only **ONE** named document.
 For example, if Rep A has a doc license, the Qlikview administrator would need to go into the QV admin area and assign this Document CAL to a User and a Single document.

+> When a site purchases additional license keys, they get added to the users Qlikview license key.
+To get those new licenses active on the users system, they will need to update their [Qlikview Server License](#update-qlikview-server-license)

 ---